2020 Jawaharlal Nehru University attack: Attack on the campus

 The mob assaulted journalists and social activist Yogendra Yadav, who attempted to enter the campus on receiving news of the incident.
-JNUSU president Aishe Ghosh was also pictured bleeding due to the injuries sustained in the violence.
-Cars were vandalized as well as some hostel rooms in the Mahi Mandavi, Sabarmati and Periyar hostels.
+JNUSU president Aishe Ghosh was also pictured bleeding due to injuries sustained in the violence.
+Cars and rooms in the Mahi Mandavi, Sabarmati and Periyar hostels were vandalized.
 The School of Social Sciences was also affected.
 The crowd of attackers were seen in videos walking around the campus with sticks.

 After vandalizing the campus for around three hours, the mob went out without facing arrest or detention by the police.
 Police said they received 50 SOS calls between 4:00 and 5:00 p.m., however, they were only given written permission to enter the campus at 7:45 p.m.

 Aftermath

 The 36 students who were injured and admitted to the All India Institute of Medical Sciences, New Delhi (AIIMS) were discharged within 24 hours.
 32 people had suffered injuries such as fractures, lacerations, abrasions and soft tissue injuries, while four had suffered minor head injuries.
 Three of the people injured were admitted to the Safdarjung Hospital.

-The warden of the Sabarmati hostel resigned, stating that he tried but failed to provide security to the hostel.
-Several students left the campus calling it unsafe.
+The warden of the Sabarmati hostel resigned, stating that he had tried but failed to provide security to the hostel.
+Several students left the campus, calling it unsafe.

-Left-wing organisations and several students accused the members of the BJP's student wing, Akhil Bharatiya Vidyarthi Parishad (ABVP) of orchestrating the attacks.
-ABVP, a Hindu nationalist student organization denied involvement and accused the left-wing organisations.
+Left-wing organisations and several students accused members of the BJP's student wing, Akhil Bharatiya Vidyarthi Parishad (ABVP) of orchestrating the attacks.
+ABVP, a Hindu nationalist student organization denied involvement and blamed the left-wing organisations.

 Screenshots of chats from WhatsApp groups named "Friends of RSS" and "Unity Against Left" were shared on social media, where the group members were seen planning to attack the JNU students.
 The group's members were found to belong to ABVP.
 NDTV published pictures of the members of ABVP with sticks and batons before the attacks began.

 Chief Minister of Delhi Arvind Kejriwal held a meeting with ministers in the early hours of 6 January, to discuss the "serious condition" prevailing at JNU.
 After the meeting, Sanjay Singh stated that, "The assault on students and professors is really shameful.
 This is happening in the capital of India.
 The world is watching us.
 What message are we sending to the world?"
 He added that the Central government (to whom Delhi Police reports) must "act immediately and restore peace in Delhi".

 On 6 December, Swati Maliwal, the chief of Delhi Commission for Women, issued summonses to the police over the assault on female students in the attack.
-The Congress party appointed its own committee to investigate the violence at JNU and report in a week.